Abdulazeez007/Implementing-a-secured-Azure-file-share-the-Azure-network-backbone/README.md

 ![SOC](https://github.com/Virus192/Implementing-a-secured-Azure-file-share-on-the-Azure-network-backbone/blob/main/Internet.jpg)

-### Next, reate an inbound security rule that allows Remote Desktop Protocol (RDP) traffic to the Subnet.
+### Next, Create an inbound security rule that allows Remote Desktop Protocol (RDP) traffic to the Subnet.
 - The rule overrides a default security rule that denies all inbound traffic from the internet.
 - Remote Desktop connections are allowed to the subnet so that connectivity can be tested in a later step.
 - **Now**, Navigate to the inbound pane, and add a new rule.